All Baby wants for his sweet sixteen is a signature and a meeting.

 Doc learns all of this later as he inevitably learns everything that matters, but she’s typical: Baby's age (fake ID rounding her nicely up to 21 when required), maintains a mediocre 2.9 GPA at Emory, buys molly for special occasions from one of his campus connections.
 Doc views it with good humor, because he can afford to.
 For Baby she’s just a diversion.
 Satisfyingly empty, a whole tube of Pringles binged in one sitting.
 It’s easy to imagine how it will play out:

-Baby standing at the fringes of a house party, headphones in, watching frat boys play beer pong like they’re doctors performing surgery.
+Baby standing at the fringes of a house party, headphones in, watching frat boys play beer pong he's observing doctors performing surgery.

 Baby propped on one elbow among crumpled dorm room sheets, examining family photos taped to the wall without seeming to in case Beth notices and asks him about his own parents, his own siblings and school friends.